jeseyfried/jonathanseyfried.github.io/historians-notebook-s1-episodes/e5-dec29.md

 ## Questions
 - Was Simon de Fornells a chief baker or one of several bakers on staff?
 - Did this baker stay in Girona or accompany Violant to Barcelona?
-- Was the payment of 356 sous for three months of work and goods a high or low amount for a 'panier'?
+- Was the payment of 356 sous (solidis) for three months of work and goods a high or low amount for a 'panier'?
 - What subtleties in this document might exist as evidence of the major change of Violant's status from duchess to queen?

 ## Additional Notes